 Make sure to discover London hidden gems before others do!

 If you are planning to spend more than a handful of days there, you should make the effort to discover some of the most unusual places to visit in London.
-These are the kind of places that are well known to locals, and really pleasant to visit, but hardly ever make it on travel guides or itineraries.
+Well known to locals, they are really pleasant to visit, but don’t often make it on travel guides or itineraries.

-One of my favorite London hidden gems (again, not for long I suspect) is the Sky Garden – and it is so central that you really should not miss this!
-This beautiful garden is at a short walk from Tower of London and Tower Bridge – so you have no excuse not to go.
+The Sky Garden is so central that you really should not miss it!
+It’s a short walk from Tower of London and Tower Bridge – so you have no excuse not to go.
 The bonus?
 It is 100% free to get in – though you do need reservations if you intend to go before 6:00 pm.
 It’s also a great place to catch sunset!

-If you’ve been on my site before, you should know that I am a massive fan of markets.
-The great news is that London is packed with good ones.
-Forget about the ones that are for tourists, though!
-One of the most unusual places to visit in London, indeed, is Leadenhall Market.
-It’s tucked away between Monument and Liverpool Street metro stations, in Gracechurch street – to give you an idea of the rough location in town.
+Forget about the tourist markets of London: one of the most unusual places to visit in London is Leadenhall Market.
+It’s tucked away between Monument and Liverpool Street subway stations, in Gracechurch street – to give you an idea of the rough location in town.

-This is a covered market with a gorgeous roof and glass windows.
-The colors of the shop windows are nice and colorful – so it’s a great place for photos.
+This covered market has a gorgeous roof and glass windows.
+The shop windows are nice and colorful – so it’s a great place for photos.
 Although a market existed in the area already in the 14th century, the covered market was built in the 19th century.

-GOOD TO KNOW: This market became more popular as it was a filming location of Harry Potter.
-You can visit it during this GetYourGuide Originals tour which is a best seller tour in London.
-You can book it here.
+This market became more popular as it was a filming location of Harry Potter.
+You can visit it during this tour – a best seller tour in London.

-Not far from St. Paul’s Cathedral you will find one of London hidden gems.
-This park owes its name to the fact that it is a favorite of workers in the central post office located nearby.
-The main feature there is a memorial wall – George Frederic Watt’s Memorial to Heroic Self Sacrifice – which houses tables with the names and brief stories of people who lost their lives when trying to save the lives of others.
+Not far from St. Paul’s Cathedral you will find Postman’s Park, which owes its name to the fact that it is a favorite of workers in the central post office nearby.
+Its main feature is a memorial wall – George Frederic Watt’s Memorial to Heroic Self Sacrifice – which houses tables with the names and brief stories of people who lost their lives when trying to save the lives of others.

 The park is unknown to tourists, an oasis of peace despite the chaos of the city surrounding it, and a truly nice place to spend a few moments.